-- e) Chief Executive

-- f) Director of Integration

-- g) Operational Director of Finance

-- h) Health and social care commissioning representative from Nottingham City Council

-- Health and social care commissioning representative from Nottinghamshire County Council
+- a) Three Non-Executive Directors of the Board - b) Chief Executive - c) Executive Director of Strategy and System Development - d) Executive Medical Director - e) Senior leadership representative of the Delivery and Operations Directorate - f) Senior leadership representative of the Finance Directorate - g) Senior leadership representative of the Nursing and Quality Directorate - h) Director of Communications and Engagement - Health and social care commissioning representative from Nottingham City Council j) Health and social care commissioning representative from Nottinghamshire County Council

-All individuals appointed as members of the Committee are required to be approved by the ICB Chair due to the Committee's role in exercising ICB commissioning functions.
-The ICB Chair will not approve an individual to be a member of the Committee if they consider that the appointment could reasonably be regarded as undermining the independence of the health service because of the individual's involvement with the private healthcare sector or otherwise.
+All individuals appointed as members of the Committee are required to be approved by the Chair of the ICB due to the Committee's role in exercising the ICB's commissioning functions.
+The Chair of the ICB will not approve an individual to be a member of the Committee if they consider that the appointment could reasonably be regarded as undermining the independence of the health service because of the individual's involvement with the private healthcare sector or otherwise.